vishvAsa/rAmAnujIyam/tattvam/venkaTa-nAtha-shAkhA/venkaTanAthaH/rahasya-traya-sAraH/sarva-prastutiH/1_arthAnushAsana-vibhAgaH/21_gatichintanAdhikAraH.md

 <details><summary>English</summary>

-and leads him Himself with the following to guide him, namely,
+and with the following to guide him, namely,
 archis or fire, day, the bright half of the month, Uttarāyaṇa and the year,
 Vayu, Surya and Chandra and Lightning:
 with Lightning who is called also amanava and his companions, Varuna, Indra and Prajāpati,